jepsen-io/redpanda/README.md

 threshold of writes.
 You can choose which workload is run via `-w queue` or `-w list-append`.

+### Faults

+`--nemesis pause,kill` performs randomized process pauses and kill -9.
+The other fault types are `clock`, which jitters clocks around, `partition`, which partitions the network between DB nodes (but not between clients and servers!), and `membership`, which adds and politely removes nodes from the cluster.

+Note that clock skew tests will only work on nodes which have real clocks---Docker and LXC can't change the system clock.

+Note also that the membership nemesis in the main branch only works with new APIs introduced after 21.11.2; tests using `--nemesis membership` will still run with versions 21.11.2, but won't actually remove nodes, and will complain a lot.
+Use `git checkout compat-21.11.2` for the last version of the test suite which ran with 21.11.2's membership APIs.
+Note that this membership nemesis may drive the cluster into unsafe regimes, so watch its activity in `jepsen.log` carefully when verifying a failure.

+`--nemesis-interval 5` sets the mean interval between nemesis operations to 5 seconds; see `latency.png` to get a sense of how this affects availability.
+``-db-targets` controls how DB-node related faults choose their targets;
+`--db-targets all`, for instance, kills and pauses *every* node at once, whereas `--db-targets one` only kills or pauses a single node at a time.
+`--partition-targets` controls how Jepsen chooses the topology of network partitions.

 ### Tests for Tests

 This test harness also comes with its own tests--mainly for the queue